cmakkaya/devops-cloud-resources/README.md

 I will try to add new resources to the repository regularly, and I will announce them on my linkedin account.

-Don't forget to follow [my linkedin](https://www.linkedin.com/in/cumhurakkaya/) or GitHub account to be informed about new updates in the repository.
+Don't forget to follow [my Linkedin](https://www.linkedin.com/in/cumhurakkaya/) or GitHub account to be informed about new updates in the repository.

+Also, thank you for giving `stars` to my GitHub.

 I hope they are useful to you.